mohitpai/journey-optimizer.en/help/using/building-journeys/journey-versions.md

 >[!NOTE]
 >
->A profile cannot be present multiple times in the same journey, at the same time.
+>In most cases, a profile cannot be present multiple times in the same journey, at the same time.
 If re-entrance is enabled, a profile can reenter a journey, but cannot do it until he fully exited that previous instance of the journey.
+[Read more](../building-journeys/journey-end.md)

 If you need to modify to a live journey, you need to create a new version of your journey.